 As per Island Health policy.
 Pets are encouraged to visit provided he/she is well behaved in a public place and on a leash at all times under the control of the owner.
 Pets are not allowed in the dining room during meal times.
 All visiting pets must be in good health and have an up to date vaccination record.

 As per Island Health policy.
-Designated smoking area for residents only.
-Visitors are not permitted to smoke on Island Health property.
+Residents and visitors are not permitted to smoke on Island Health Property.

 All exits are secured with key pad controls, regular fire inspections, maintained by VIHA security services.